Airports in Miami: A Guide to Best 10 Miami Airports

 1. Miami International Airport: Miami’s Primary Airport

-The Miami International Airport overtook John F. Kennedy International Airport in New York City in 2021 to become the busiest U.S. gateway for foreign passengers and the country’s most active international cargo airport.
+The Miami International Airport overtook John F. Kennedy International Airport in New York City in 2021, becoming the busiest U.S. gateway for foreign passengers and the country’s most active international cargo airport.

-The Airport serves as American airlines’ primary gateway to the Caribbean and Latin America.
-Miami international airport is Miami’s main Airport, so it is bigger than the other airports and handles more crowds for international and domestic flights.
+The Airport is American Airlines’ primary gateway to the Caribbean and Latin America.
+Miami International Airport is Miami’s main Airport, so it is bigger than the other airports and handles more crowds for international and domestic flights.

 The Airport is served by fast Miami International Airport trains, which take about 28 minutes to get to the city center.
-There are approximately 80 cargo, international and domestic flights serving MIA to around 150 destinations around the globe.
+Approximately 80 cargo, international, and domestic flights serve MIA to around 150 global destinations.

 Miami City Airport was the first Airport on the site of MIA and was opened in the 1920s and was historically known as Wilcox Field; Pan American Field, in 1928, was opened adjacent to City Airport by Pan American World Airways and was built on 116 acres of land, and the only mainland airport in the eastern United States.

-The City of Miami raised bond revenue and established a Port Authority to purchase Pan American Field, which was renamed 36th Street Airport.
+The City of Miami raised bond revenue and established a Port Authority to purchase Pan American Field, renamed 36th Street Airport.

 American Airlines is the predominant carrier at MIA, which has direct flights to most other airports in countries in the Americas, most significant cities in the US, Canada, and Western Europe, and nearly every major Airport in the Caribbean and Latin America.